Beyond Earth Class 6 Questions and Answers NCERT Solutions

 Answer:

-My second alphabet is in ROSE and also in BOAT.
+My fourth alphabet is in NOW and also in NEVER I am Earth’s natural satellite.

 Question 3.